 - Mapletree Logistics Trust has seen steady growth in its dividend and property yield since its IPO.

 Are you in Singapore and need immediate cash for an emergency or personal purpose?
-Instant Loan provides you with the best personal loan offers from three of Singapore’s best money lenders.
+Instant Loan provides you with the best personal loan offers from three of Singapore’s best financial institutions.
 Fill out our quick form today to receive your free best loan options for free.